Achieving Goals using Reward Shaping and Curriculum Learning: Background and Related Work

 \subsection{Curriculum Learning}

+Given a collection of tasks, each characterized by a reward function dependent on a target goal, a simple solution would involve attempting to learn all tasks simultaneously.
+This, unfortunately, is inefficient due to ignoring the dependencies between the tasks.
+Moreover, this solution assumes the agent is capable of learning any of these tasks in isolation, irrespective of the agent's current capabilities.
+However, if the fraction of learnable tasks is small, this becomes computationally inefficient.

+A better alternative is presented through the Curriculum Learning (CL) paradigm.
+A curriculum can be formed to narrow the distribution of tasks by training the agent only on tasks that it is capable of learning.
+Generally, it is unknown in advance which tasks can be learned given the current agent's skills.
+However, there are environments, such as stacking of items, where prior knowledge can be utilised to select the right order for the tasks in which they are presented to the agent (i.e. gradually increase the number of items in the scene).

-\hlpink{CL is a training procedure that increases performance and/or training speed on a high complexity task by decomposing it into a sequence of lower difficulty sub-goals.
-Due to an increased sample efficiency, the agent amasses knowledge faster and is able to generalize towards the complex task, reducing the exploration required if it were to train uninitialized.
+In other words, CL is a training procedure that increases performance and/or training speed on a high-complexity task by decomposing it into a sequence of lower-difficulty sub-goals.
+Due to increased sample efficiency, the agent amasses knowledge faster and is able to generalize towards the complex task, reducing the exploration required if it were to train uninitialized.

-The first application of CL in robotics dates back to 1994 {\cite{sanger1994firstCL}}, where a parameter was used to change the difficulty of the environment in which the agent operates.
-Other influential work includes {\cite{schmidhuber2013powerplay}}, where increasingly difficult sub-problems were identified and trained on.
-More recently, {\cite{forestier2021intrinsicCL}} have demonstrated how CL can be combined with intrinsic motivation to overcome certain robotics tasks.
+The first application of CL in robotics dates back to 1994 in \citet{sanger1994firstCL}, where a parameter was used to change the difficulty of the environment in which the agent operates.
+Other influential work includes \citet{schmidhuber2013powerplay}, in which increasingly difficult sub-problems were identified and trained on. \citet{florensa17a} presented a novel and practical approach for sampling a start-state distribution that varies over the course of training, leading to an automatic curriculum of start-state distributions.
+Curriculum-based approaches with manually designed schedules have also been explored in supervised learning \cite{graves2017automated}.
+More recently, \citet{forestier2021intrinsicCL} demonstrated how CL can be combined with intrinsic motivation to overcome certain robotics tasks.